 The panel discussion showed that such support is at hand.
 It was refreshing to see public and private players wrestling with the same issues from the same standpoint, in a collaborative way rather than being at loggerheads.
-There is agreement, for example, that regulatory incentives, such as in tariff policy, are necessary to spur investment in infrastructure.
+There is an agreement, for example, that regulatory incentives, such as in tariff policy, are necessary to spur investment in infrastructure.

 Innovative approaches, such as blended finance combining grants, concessional loans, or equity financing, are needed.
 I have been particularly struck by the rising interest in green finance, which is growing in importance as an asset class.
 We need to define more precisely what green bonds are and how to ensure their integrity as their use grows.

-I have seen tremendous appetite for financing infrastructure that tackles climate change head on.
-All infrastructure can be made more climate friendly, whether we’re talking about renewable energy or higher quality, more energy efficient infrastructure assets, like green buildings or transportation systems.
+I have seen tremendous appetite for financing infrastructure that tackles climate change head-on.
+All infrastructure can be made more climate-friendly, whether we’re talking about renewable energy or higher quality, more energy-efficient infrastructure assets, like green buildings or transportation systems.
 I believe that investors will be willing to pay a premium for green infrastructure, whether directly or through financial instruments such as green bonds.

 Right Players Are On Board

 The GIF is helping bring climate-friendly infrastructure into the mainstream.
 It brings much more than grant financing to the table.
 Its projects bear the stamp of quality from the World Bank and harness the institution’s extraordinary convening ability, which brings governments, financiers, and development institutions to the table.
-It provides structure, knowledge and advice that accelerate the complex process of making climate-friendly infrastructure a reality in the developing world.
+It provides structure, knowledge, and advice that accelerate the complex process of making climate-friendly infrastructure a reality in the developing world.

 International banks like Standard Chartered can help by assessing and structuring financing for projects in their risky pre-commissioning stage.

 As difficult as the challenges of climate-friendly infrastructure are, my prognosis is positive.
-The right players are talking about the right issues and have the resources and drive to push climate-friendly infrastructure forward.
-Environmental and social standards are front and centre in the discussion, and national development strategies are in sync with the needs of the private sector.
+The right players are talking about the right issues and have the resources and drive to push the climate-friendly infrastructure forward.
+Environmental and social standards are front and center in the discussion, and national development strategies are in sync with the needs of the private sector.